avengers-p7/Avengers_P7_Documents/GitOps/Understanding.md

 # Drawbacks of GitOps
 Some disadvantages of GitOps, however, include these drawbacks:

-* Teams must look out for broken YAML manifests, in which syntax or object references could be broken.
-* By handling development through a pull approach, teams are limited to using only tools that execute pulls.
+* GitOps requires training for teams unfamiliar with Git and version control.
+* GitOps is more suited for stateless applications, posing challenges for stateful workloads.
+* GitOps doesn't offer a way to manage authentication or other sensitive data without additional tooling.
 * There's the potential for application programming interface throttling, as GitOps consistently polls Git repositories.
 * Large teams that frequently make updates might push a change at the same time, writing to the same files simultaneously.
 * At scale, matching an environment's desired state to Git is difficult without more tools.
-* GitOps doesn't offer a way to manage authentication or other sensitive data without additional tooling.
-***
 ***
 ## Contact Information:
 | Name | Email address |
 | ---- | ------------- |
 | vishal | vishal.kesarwani.snaatak@mygurukulam.co |
 ***
 ## References:
 | Source | Description |